moj-analytical-services/rpackage_training/README.md

 ## Section 6 - Package metadata

 The [DESCRIPTION file (R Packages book)](https://r-pkgs.org/description.html#the-description-file) contains important metadata about the package; it is a text file that you can open and edit in RStudio.
-You can view as an example [the amended psutils package DESCRIPTION file](https://github.com/moj-analytical-services/psutils/blob/main/DESCRIPTION).
+You can view as an example [the amended pstime package DESCRIPTION file](https://github.com/moj-analytical-services/pstime/blob/main/DESCRIPTION).
 The formatting is important.
 Each line consists of a field name and a value, separated by a colon.
 Where values span multiple lines, they need to be indented.
 In particular: